wilsonwkj-sre-homework/terraform/README.md

 I've wrote CI/CD pipelines for both repos, the yaml can be found in /.github/workflows/
 <br>
-For the question 5, my solution for multi-environment CI/CD using Github can be define multi-stages of deployment, with the help of branches and conditions, we are able to bring different variables into our tasks in order to achieve multi-environment build(like tags) and deployment(targets, arns, endpoints):
+For question 5, my solution for multi-environment CI/CD using Github can be define multi-stages of deployment, with the help of branches and conditions, we are able to bring different variables into our tasks in order to achieve multi-environment build(like tags) and deployment(targets, arns, endpoints):
 ```
 deploy-staging:
     needs: build-and-test